-Lisa Kremer's practice focuses primarily on estate planning, probate, and guardianship, and she particularly enjoys working with families to try to resolve issues with a minimum amount of stress and turmoil.
+Lisa Kremer's practice focuses primarily on estate planning, probate, and guardianship.
+She particularly enjoys working with families to try to resolve issues with a minimum amount of stress and turmoil.
 Lisa also advises businesses, particularly on trademark, copyright and privacy issues, including HIPPA compliance.

 Lisa began her professional career as a journalist.
 She was an award-winning reporter for The News Tribune.
 In 2005 she decided to move from writing about people’s problems to helping solve them.
-She commuted from Tacoma to the University of Washington Law School, graduating in 2008.
+She commuted from Tacoma to the University of Washington School of Law in Seattle and graduated in 2008.

-Lisa is a Trustee of the Tacoma-Pierce County Bar Association, chair of the TPCBA’s Community Service Recognition committee, a member of the Executive Committee of the WSBA’s Elder Law Section, and a trustee of the Board of Trustees of the Broadway Center for the Performing Arts.
-Lisa also is a member and past president of the Pierce County chapter of Washington Women Lawyers, a member of the National and Washington Academies of Elder Law Attorneys, and an active alum of Mills College.
-She is a member of the firm’s pro bono committee and was awarded the firm’s “Service Excellence Award” in 2014 for her work to promote pro bono publico efforts in Pierce County.
-She and her husband live in Fircrest with their two daughters, cat, fish, guinea pig and a changing roster of foster kittens.
+Lisa is a Trustee of the Tacoma-Pierce County Bar Association, a member of the Executive Committee of the WSBA’s Elder Law Section, and a Trustee of Tacoma Arts Live.
+Lisa also is a member and past president of the Pierce County chapter of Washington Women Lawyers, a member of the National and Washington Academies of Elder Law Attorneys, a member of the Tacoma Estate Planning Council, and an active alum of Mills College.
+Lisa was awarded the 2018 “Distinguished Service Award” from the Tacoma-Pierce County Bar Association.
+She is a member of the firm’s pro bono committee and was awarded the firm’s “Service Excellence Award” in 2014 for her work to promote pro bono efforts in Pierce County.
+She and her family volunteer for The Humane Society for Tacoma and Pierce County.
+She lives in Fircrest with her two daughters, cats, guinea pig and a changing roster of foster kittens.

 Washington State Bar Association